 French President Francois Hollande has taken the unusual step of pardoning a woman who killed her husband after enduring decades of abuse.

-Here Euronews goes through the who, what, why, where and when of the case which is making headlines across France.
+Here Euronews goes through the who, what, why, where and when of the case which is making headlines across France and the world.

-Jacqueline Sauvage is a 68-year-old woman from Montargis in central France.
+Jacqueline Sauvage is a 69-year-old woman from Montargis in central France.

 She also says he raped their daughters and abused their son, who later committed suicide.